MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/hp-ux-stromasys-charon-par-content.md

 Frequently, the evolution and maintenance of business applications is stalled because of underlying legacy hardware.
 Sometimes the hardware is no longer compatible with newer upgrades and integrations, or, worse, it's no longer supported.
 Aging infrastructure for mission critical-applications is a concern.
 The longer the problem remains unsolved, the higher the risk and cost of mitigation.

 These applications might have supported the organization's critical business and evolved over decades, gone through audits and certifications, and have well-established operations around them.
 Instead of a high-risk and complex re-engineering project, an alternative approach is a low-risk project that moves the applications as-is to a modern and less expensive platform, like Azure cloud, with the help of an emulator.
-Such a project, often called *lift and shift*, preserves the business functionality of the application and replaces only the hardware, guaranteeing business continuity.
+Such a project, often called *lift and shift*, preserves the business functionality of the application and replaces only the hardware, providing business continuity.

 Running applications with an emulator on the cloud provides numerous benefits, like security, elasticity, disaster recovery, high availability, and failover.
-But the most significant benefit is the reduced operational costs and ease of maintenance.
-No risky migration projects or changes to the software (operating system and middleware) are required.
+But the most significant benefits are the reduced operational costs and the ease of maintenance.
+No risky migration projects or changes to the operating system or middleware are required.
 A server virtualization software on Azure can be the first step towards modernization.
 After the workload is on Azure, you can potentially take advantage of other benefits of the cloud.

 This article describes a migration of an HP-UX workload to Azure.
 It shows how emulator software Charon-PAR can run HP-UX workloads on Azure.

 The core business of [Stromasys](https://www.stromasys.com) centers on cross-platform virtualization / server virtualization software that allows owners of HP-UX legacy systems to continue running their mission-critical applications unchanged on new industry standard computer systems.
 Charon products preserve current application investments by enabling customers to continue to use their existing applications and business processes.
 Because everything continues to run without modification, no retraining or restaffing is required.
 Charon products dramatically reduce the cost of ownership by reducing computer footprint, energy consumption, and cooling costs while eliminating the risks and costs associated with running on aging hardware.

 The Stromasys Charon environment provides a significantly higher level of platform stability.
-For the first time since the first HP-UX systems were introduced, replacing the actual physical server no longer requires any changes to the HP-UX software environment.
+For the first time since the first HP-UX systems were introduced, replacing the actual physical server no longer requires changes to the HP-UX software environment.
 Charon also provides more platform stability and has virtually unlimited lifetime.

 With the steady increase in the use of Azure-hosted systems in the typical corporate environment, an emulated HP-UX system hosted on Linux is the best way to host an HP-UX system in these environments.